damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/6. Use/README.md

 ### **1. What is the final product?**

  ```
+- Product name
+- Model or type number
+- Description of the main product elements
 - Illustration of final product
 - Visualization the final product by images and/or videos
   ```